 WPS (WiFi Positioning System) as geolocation technology

 Asset management has become an essential element for companies and organizations, especially those that carry out operations in the supply chain.
-Obtaining information about goods in real time allows to improve decision-making, cut costs and stand out in the market.
+Obtaining information about goods in real time allows for improved decision-making, cost reduction, and market differentiation.

-One of the most precious insight is the location of assets.
-But how can we optain this kind of data?
-The best known is GPS (Global Positioning System), a satellite navigation system that allows you to know very precisely the geographical location of an asset.
-Though, when we’re outdoors.
+One of the most valuable insights is the location of assets.
+But how can we obtain this kind of data?
+The best known is GPS (Global Positioning System), a satellite navigation system that allows you to know very precisely the geographical location of an asset, especially when outdoors.

-Although it is the most widely used system today, it is not the only one.
-In fact, in this post we will focus on the WPS (WiFi Positioning System), a geopositioning option that is based on WiFi networks deployed all over the planet.
+Although GPS is the most widely used system today, it is not the only one.
+In this post, we will focus on the WPS (WiFi Positioning System), a geopositioning option based on WiFi networks deployed worldwide.

 How does WPS work?

 WiFi networks always broadcast a unique address called BSSID (Basic Service Set Identifier).
-These addresses are periodically scanned by different providers (Google is one of the main ones), to build databases worldwide that contain the exact location of each routers.
+These addresses are periodically scanned by different providers (Google is one of the main ones) to build global databases containing the exact location of each router.

-In this way, devices that have a WiFi location system can read the MAC addresses of the routers around them to find the location of the asset being monitored.
-The information will be sent to the cloud, where the position of the goods will be estimated through the location and power of the various WiFi networks that have been detected.
+Devices with a WiFi location system can read the MAC addresses of the routers around them to find the location of the asset being monitored.
+The information is sent to the cloud, where the position of the goods is estimated through the location and power of the various detected WiFi networks.

 How accurate is it?

-Although we are not facing the most accurate positioning system at the moment, the WPS gives us quite high reliability.
-We’re talking about a deviation of between 20 and 30 meters, at most.
-Accuracy will depend on the amount of WiFi in the area.
+Although not the most accurate positioning system, WPS offers high reliability, with a deviation of between 20 and 30 meters at most.
+Accuracy depends on the number of WiFi networks in the area.

-In which cases is indicated to use it?
+In which cases is it indicated to use it?

-This technology works optimally in cities and urban environments, where the density of WiFi networks is high.
-This allows for greater accuracy.
+This technology works optimally in cities and urban environments, where WiFi network density is high, allowing for greater accuracy.

 What happens in low-density cities?